-Contraception of this kind is permanent and eliminates the need to use other forms of birth control, as well as avoiding any effect on the menstrual cycle (1).
-However hundreds of women using this device experienced severe side effects and complications over time, including extreme pelvic and back pain or cramps that prevented them from performing daily activities, constant fatigue, heavy bleeding, headaches and weight gain.
-Other serious or even life-threatening complications and personal injuries included device migration and breakage that could lead to organ perforation, depression and suicidal thoughts, allergic reactions to nickel and the necessity for reoperation (3, 4).
+Contraception of this kind is permanent and eliminates the need to use other forms of birth control, as well as avoiding any effect on the menstrual cycle.
+However, hundreds of women using this device experienced severe side effects and complications over time, including extreme pelvic and back pain or cramps that prevented them from performing daily activities, constant fatigue, heavy bleeding, headaches and weight gain.
+Other serious or even life-threatening complications and personal injuries included device migration and breakage that could lead to organ perforation,

 In the Essure’s pivotal clinical trial, among the 464 women who received the implant, 16 of them could not rely on it “due to expulsion, perforation, other unsatisfactory micro-insert location, or loss-to-follow-up”.
 At least 8 women had to undergo additional surgery to be sterilized again or to remove a fragmented or misplaced coil.
 In an FDA five years follow-up report, five women required had to be later hysterectomized, and that at least one patient still became pregnant.